Security

 Account access control

-- Connected accounts only — Workflows can only access accounts you’ve connected via OAuth
+- Connected accounts only — Routines can only access accounts you’ve connected via OAuth

-- Configurable scope — You can limit which accounts a workflow can access
+- Configurable scope — You can limit which accounts a routine can access

 - Token security — OAuth tokens are stored securely and refreshed automatically